MBB Fall 2018 Seminars Information Session:

 In choosing a seminar, you might select a seminar closely allied to your interests to allow you to deepen your specialized knowledge, or you might take one in a more distant area to gain an appreciation of the varying perspectives and methodologies within MBB.

 The seminars offered by the MBB program, listed in the catalog as Mind, Brain, and Behavior 980 courses, explore questions in mind/brain/behavior whose answers will require the perspectives and findings of several fields.
 Unless otherwise noted, their enrollments are limited to 15, with enrollment priority given to juniors in MBB tracks or in the MBB secondary field, and they provide four units of course credit.
 In addition to the seminars listed currently, we expect to offer several additional seminars in the spring.

 To enroll in an MBB 980 seminar, attend the first class meeting.
 Your instructor will explain the process to be admitted, often including a lottery.
-Before the course registration deadline of September 7th/January 26th, your instructor will inform you if you have a space in the seminar.
-If you have been admitted, add the course to your Crimson Cart.
-Once your concentration advisor has removed the advising hold, your instructor will approve your enrollment online.
-If you have questions about this process, you may contact Shawn Harriman at email@example.com.
+Before the course registration deadline of September 12th/February 1st, your instructor will inform you if you have a space in the seminar and will approve course admissions online.

 In addition to the MBB 980 courses, some departmental courses also qualify, and are listed below after the MBB seminars.

+Neuroscience/Neurobiology students are expected to choose only from among the MBB 980 courses (no departmental options).
 Some tracks, including psychology, will want to approve which course a student takes from those listed below.
-Neurobiology students are expected to choose only from among the MBB 980 courses (no departmental options).

 Sara Lazar / Medical School / email@example.com